RedHatTraining/DO328-apps/metrics-ge/order/README.md

 You can run your application in dev mode that enables live coding using:
 ```
-./mvnw quarkus:dev
+mvn clean quarkus:dev
 ```

 ## Packaging and running the application

-The application is packageable using `./mvnw package`.
+The application is packageable using `mvn clean package`.
 It produces the executable `order-1.0.0-runner.jar` file in `/target` directory.

 The application is now runnable using `java -jar target/order-1.0.0-runner.jar`.

 ## Creating a native executable

-You can create a native executable using: `./mvnw package -Pnative`.
+You can create a native executable using: `mvn clean package -Pnative`.

-Or you can use Docker to build the native executable using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.
+Or you can use Docker to build the native executable using: `mvn clean package -Pnative -Dquarkus.native.container-build=true`.

 You can then execute your binary: `./target/order-1.0.0-runner`